 There are many other areas for hiking, nature centers, regional parks, and wilderness areas in Orange County, too including Irvine Ranch Open Space, Tucker Wildlife Sanctuary, Oak Canyon Nature Center, Peter & Mary Muth Interpretive Center, Santiago Oaks, Nix Nature Center, and the Environmental Nature Center.

 The Fullerton Arboretum is a peaceful escape from the somewhat loud and chaotic urban life.
 Nestled in the heart of Fullerton are these beautiful 26 acre botanical gardens.
-The oasis paradise started in 1970 when Dr. David Walkington, Dr. Eugene Jones and other faculty members and students at California State College wanted to transform a parcel of land on campus.
+The oasis paradise started in 1970 when Dr. David Walkington, Dr. Eugene Jones and other faculty members and students at California State University Fullerton wanted to transform a parcel of land on campus.
 What was once a neglected and dying orange grove has turned into a botanical collection that is used for research, education and a massive amount of enjoyment.

 Not only can you visit the various living collections you can also opt to take one of their classes available.
 At the Fullerton Arboretum you can take yoga in the garden, learn the techniques behind nature photography, or have your own paint party.
 Honestly, with class options ranging from learning how to start your very own composting system to culinary arts to create from the produce you grow – there really is something for everyone.